Termit Massif Reserve: Fauna

 The reserve habitat is isolated, conditions which have helped create the rich congregation of desert fauna.
-Many IUCN Red Listed endangered species such as addax, dama and Dorcas gazelles, Sudan cheetah, Barbary sheep and striped hyena survive in large numbers.
+Many IUCN Red Listed endangered species such as addax, dama and Dorcas gazelles, Saharan cheetah, Barbary sheep and striped hyena survive in large numbers.
 Bustards, of both the Nubian and Sudan species, and also tortoise (desert-adopted spur type) are also found in large numbers; vultures, small carnivorans, including canids (such as fennec, pale fox, Rüppell's fox and golden wolf) and small cat species (Saharan sand cat and African wild cat), are also reported in the reserve.

 While details are difficult to establish, some researchers believe Termit may be home to the last self-sustaining population of the critically endangered addax, which at one time made regular migrations from what is now the Aïr and Ténéré Addax Sanctuary on the edge of the Ténéré desert.
 Several hundred dama gazelle are noted here.
 Though the slender-horned gazelle had previously been reported here, it was unknown by 1999 if it was still found in the area.
-The Saharan cheetah is reported to be very few in number, about 10.
-They have adopted to the searing heat of the Saharan Desert and can survive without a perennial source of water.
+The Saharan cheetah is reported to be very few, about 10.
+They have adapted to the searing heat of the Saharan Desert and can survive without a perennial source of water.

 Air Barbary sheep are also found here.

 Flora

-The reserve's vegetation consists of steppe of Acacia-Panicum species on the western and southern sides of the massif.
+The reserve's vegetation consists of a steppe of Acacia-Panicum species on the western and southern sides of the massif.
 Grassy steppe species Panicum turgidum, Indigofera sessiliflora or Danthonia forskalii dominate the eastern part of the reserve.
-Other specific floral species recorded include: Acacia raddiana and Panicum turgidum in the western and southern valleys, Acacia raddiana, Maerua crassifolia, Salvadora persica, Panicum turgidum, Chenbergiana and Leptadenia pyrotechnica.
+Other specific floral species recorded include: Vachellia tortilis and Panicum turgidum in the western and southern valleys, Acacia raddiana, Maerua crassifolia, Salvadora persica, Panicum turgidum, Chenbergiana and Leptadenia pyrotechnica.